Book 2 in the Consortium Series

 Suitable for all readers 18+

 Perfect Prey is book 2 in the Consortium series.
 With its many twists and turns, fellow readers have reported trouble figuring out how it will end.
-Based on the question, “What could happen if your personal information is sold to an unscrupulous organization,” it is a fictional account of what Avril must do to survive after selling her at auction to the highest bidder.
-The frightening thing is that what happened to Avril could actually happen to anyone — even you.
+Based on the question, “What could happen if someone sells your personal information to an unscrupulous organization,” it is a fictional account of what Avril must do to survive after selling her at auction to the highest bidder.
+The frightening thing is that what happened to Avril could happen to anyone — even you.

 about the author